1.a. Scope and purpose of this guide

 It's always a good idea to do a WORD SEARCH in the catalogue first, then look at the subjects that show up on the most relevant items and re-do your search.
 SUBJECT searching is more precise but you might miss useful titles if you don't search the exact subject heading(s) used by the catalogue or other databases.

 The SFU Library Catalogue Search Guide will give you a step-by-step guide to searching the Catalogue.
-You could also try some of our online tutorials such as Find Books Using Keywords and Find Books Using Subject Headings.
+You could also try some of our online tutorials covering many research resources and strategies.

 For articles on your topic, connect to these databases by clicking on Journal articles & databases on the SFU Library web page.
 As with the Catalogue, search these indexes first by KEYWORD, then by SUBJECT.
 Ask for assistance or for further database suggestions at the help/reference desk in the library.
 Moving from Citation to Article explains how to find the actual article(s) after you have searched the periodical indexes.